SingLet logo SingLet™ Sing + Letter

 Main Author: Fuping Zhu.
 Co-Author: John Mo.

-Key design goals include one-to-one pitch-syllable mapping, monogesture articulation, stable onset logic, and systematic rhymes for accidentals.
+Key design goals include one-to-one pitch-syllable mapping, monogesture articulation, stable starting sounds, and systematic ending-sound patterns for accidentals.

 Key Ideas From The Paper